 He also starred in A Splinter in the Heart, Dave Carley’s adaptation of the Al Purdy’s novel, at the Festival Players of Prince Edward County.

-John has also appeared in many dozens of films and television shows, including Murdoch Mysteries, Street Legal, Due South and the Netflix series Zeus.
+John has also appeared in many dozens of films and television shows, including Suits, Star Trek and Mrs. America.

 Director/Actor: Anne Harvie

-Cecily Smith is an actor, director, intimacy director, singer, choreographer, and a theatre educator.
+Cecily Smith is an actor, director, intimacy director, and choreographer.
 She has performed on stages and in film across the United States and now resides in Toronto with her family.